Meet the Board and Staff of the Red Lodge Area Community Foundation

 “RLACF is involved with so many projects that make our community such a vital, resilient place.
 We want to invest in people who are building interconnections for the long term.”

-Affiliations: Current board service with Montana Community Foundation, Trust Montana, Yellowstone Public Radio; past board service with Philanthropy North West, Baretooth Cupboards, Montana Children’s Trust Fund; member of Leadership Montana.
+Current board service with Montana Community Foundation, Trust Montana, and Yellowstone Public Radio; past board service with Philanthropy Northwest, Baretooth Cupboards, and Montana Children’s Trust Fund; member of Leadership Montana.

 Merv Coleman, Vice-Chair of the Board of Directors